kristofzerbe/kiko.io/source/_posts/2023/Mastodon-Share-Bottom-Sheet-Dialog.md

 ### Extending the dialog script

-Ok ... let's extend the **dialog.js** code, I first described {% post_link 2023/Show-pages-meta-data-JSON-LD-in-Bottom-Sheet "here" %}, with a new method as used at the button:
+Ok ... let's extend the **dialog.js** code, I first described {% post_link Show-pages-meta-data-JSON-LD-in-Bottom-Sheet "here" %}, with a new method as used at the button:

 ```js themes\landscape\source\js\dialog.js
 var dpDialog = {